MohamedAguida/CS_898CDFA21_project/README.md

 This project includes two folders *_ns and *_s which refer to secure and non-secure code sectiins

-to Run this project you need to upload it in MCUXpresso
+to Run this project you need to upload it and run it using MCUXpresso IDE

+Use the blinky example from FreeRTOS examples in the MCUXpresso IDE and upload the files in their related paths

 **Note** : you must build and debug the *_s folder first and then the *_ns folder